-Just going to the gym and lifting weights is probably going to result in muscle gain for a complete beginner if done consistently.
+Pretty much any approach to strength training is probably going to result in muscle gain for a complete beginner if done consistently.

 Read on to find out how to devise your own full body workout program that is perfect for beginners!

 First point – no workout program will work to build muscle if you get everything else wrong!
 You need to apply certain principles to this (or ANY) program in order for it to actually work.
 Those principles are usually not mentioned in workout programs.
 Growing muscle requires certain ingredients to be present.
 What you do in the gym is just one ingredient in the recipe.
 You also need to be getting your nutrition and recovery right.

 DO NOT copy workouts from magazines, mainstream fitness websites or advanced bodybuilders!

 Many workout programs recommended by fellow gym-goers, popular websites and magazines, will result in muscle groups being worked once per week – usually for an insane amount of volume on one specific day of the week.